 The way to distinguish among the two types of lenses is to look at the relative thickness of two parts — the center and the edges.
 Converging lenses are thicker in the middle than they are at the edges, while diverging lenses are thicker at the edges than they are in the middle.
 Converging lenses include those that are biconvex (curved outward on both sides), plano-convex (flat on one side and curved outward on the other side), and convex meniscus (curved inward on one side and outward on the other side more strongly).
 Diverging lenses include those that are biconcave (curved inward on both sides), plano-concave (flat on one side and curved inward on the other side), and concave meniscus (curved inward on one side and curved outward on the other side less strongly).

 Nearly every lens has a line of symmetry down its center (which may or may not be its geometric center, but usually is).
 Given a standard, simple lens like eyeglasses, contact lenses, or the lens in a movie projector, there is an obvious axis of symmetry about which the lens could be rotated and not have any effect on the image produced.
 Such an axis is called the principal axis.
-To keep life simple, when parallel rays are shown entering a lens, they are often all drawn parallel to the lens' principal axis.
-Such rays are said to be paraxial; that is, parallel to the principal axis.
-As I have just said,this is merely done for convenience.
-Actually, for an ideal lens, parallel rays always converge or diverge from a point.
+To keep life simple, when parallel rays are shown entering a lens, they are often all drawn parallel to the principal axis.
+Such rays are said to be paraxial.
+As I have just said, this is merely done for convenience.
+Actually, for an ideal lens, parallel rays always converge on or diverge from a point.
 (The aberrations of a real lens from an ideal lens are dealt with in another section of this book.)
-For a lens with spherical symmetry, the collection of focal points for any group of parallel rays from a focal plane.
+For a lens with spherical symmetry, the collection of focal points for any group of parallel rays form a focal plane.
 This behavior is best illustrated with a series of pictures.

 Oh yeah, is that all?

 Geometric derivation of the spherical mirror formula.